 Extra meals don’t need to mean unhealthy snack food choices.
 Choose foods that add key nutrients like healthy fats, fibre and protein to your diet.

-You may find it helpful to stick to low FODMAP foods when trying new foods, but don’t rely on this as each person is so different.
+You may find it helpful to stick to low FODMAP foods when trying to add new foods to your diet.
+Each person is so different in what they react to with IBS and SIBO, but experimentation is important.

 Fats contain 9 calories per gram, compared to 4 calories for protein and carbs.
 This means you can opt for high fat foods to increase your overall calorie intake.
 Some people will struggle with fat digestion so build up slowly to see where your tolerance lies for oils and fats.